arielherself/espresso/README.md

 <p align="center">Origin: <a href="https://te.arielherself.xyz/the-world-in-brief">https://te.arielherself.xyz/the-world-in-brief</a><hr>

-<strong>America’s stockmarkets</strong> suffered their worst day since June 2020 after data showed that annual inflation in August [exceeded forecasts](https://te.arielherself.xyz/finance-and-economics/2022/09/13/america-still-has-an-inflation-problem) at 8.3%.
-(Britain’s inflation came in slightly below expectations, at 9.9%.)
-The S&amp;P 500 dropped by 4.4% and the Dow by 3.9%.
-The rout extended to <strong>Asian </strong>and<strong> European </strong>stockmarkets on Wednesday.
-Rising prices in America will keep pressure on the Federal Reserve as it weighs an interest-rate increase at its meeting next week. <strong>The dollar </strong>strengthened against the yen, almost touching a 24-year peak, as it chased yields on bond markets that expect rates to rise.
+<strong>America’s stockmarkets</strong> stabilised on Wednesday after their worst day since June 2020.
+The previous day’s slump was prompted by data which showed that annual inflation in August [exceeded forecasts](https://te.arielherself.xyz/finance-and-economics/2022/09/13/america-still-has-an-inflation-problem) at 8.3%.
+Having dropped by 4.4% on Tuesday the S&amp;P 500 was steady at market opening on Wednesday.
+Rising prices in America will keep pressure on the Federal Reserve as it weighs an interest-rate increase at its meeting next week.

 The <strong>European Commission’s</strong> president, Ursula von der Leyen, outlined plans for a windfall tax on energy companies that will aim to raise €140bn ($140bn).
 The levy would be used by member states to shield consumers and businesses from [sky-high](https://te.arielherself.xyz/europe/2022/09/05/europe-scrambles-to-protect-citizens-from-sky-high-energy-prices) energy prices resulting from Russia’s invasion of Ukraine.
 Mrs von der Leyen suggested the EU was “in for the long haul” in Ukraine.